Explore the latest webcasts

 Centralised Treasury Management Systems: A Special Focus on Cash Pooling

 8 October, 12:00 – 1:00PM CEST (GMT +2)

 Host: Andreas Jentgens

-Presenters: Mattias Bergman, Guerino Cipriano, and Robert Kobelt
+Presenters: Marcell Baumann, Mattias Bergman, and Guerino Cipriano

 Nowadays, companies are centralising their treasury operations including cash management, financing, investment, and foreign exchange.
 Among these operations, cash pooling is seen as the most effective way for companies to manage their cash positions.
 What are the formulating considerations about the legal qualification of cash pooling schemes?
 Are there any regulatory issues across different jurisdictions in the EMEA region?
 Following the aforementioned topics, we’ll discuss:

 - Typical contractual set up of a cash pooling structure.

 - Physical cash pooling schemes and notional cash pooling schemes.

 - Insights on legal implications including capital maintenance rules (for upstream and downstream cash transfers / loans), potential liability of directors, and guarantees.